-The trading products don’t vary much between these two, they both support over 300 cryptocurrencies, offer margin, spot, derivatives, KYC-free trading, and have high-performance trading and matching engines.
+The trading products don’t vary much between these two, they both support over 300 cryptocurrencies, offer margin, spot, derivatives, and have high-performance trading and matching engines.
 Taking a look at fees, here is what traders on OKX can expect:

-Here is the fee structure for Bybit:
+The below image is the fee structure for Bybit: -

 Both platforms operate a maker/taker fee model with tiers based on 30-day trading volume.
 OKX comes in as the slightly cheaper crypto exchange, though neither exchange will break the bank.

 Neither exchange charges a fee for crypto deposits, and crypto withdrawals have no fees outside the standard network fees that are common across the industry.
 When it comes to buying crypto, both platforms offer the option to purchase crypto via bank card or third-party processor, while Bybit also supports bank transfers, giving them an edge for funding.
 Deposit fees vary greatly depending on payment processor and currency selected, but in general, Bybit takes the win here as they offer more fee-free deposit options.
 You can see how else these two compare in our OKX vs Bybit article.

 As mentioned, Binance dominated the competition when they offered zero-fee trading on multiple BTC pairs.
 They have recently halted that promotion and now only offer free trading on TUSD-BTC.